rybak/VanillaWithFlake/README.md

 - Add alternate Hopper that doesn't attempt to suck items from above it (To reduce lag when just a pipe is needed)
 - - Perhaps with glass instead of iron?
 To make a tube?
 - Add Raw Horse and Raw Donkey (And Cooked versions) as their own meat types
+- Horseshoe that gives good luck when held (like in your offhand)

 ### Blocks
 - Beacon includes Mining Fatigue effect as an option (to protect bases?)